dlukes/dlukes.github.io/content/pages/about.md

 Alias: /output/pages/about.html
 Author: David Lukeš

-I'm primarily a phonetician/linguist interested in programming and NLP applications, an avid fan of Linux and a beginning user of OS X. I like Python and [Clojure](http://www.leiningen.org) and would like to [learn me a Haskell for great good](http://learnyouahaskell.com); I find R useful (though convoluted on occasion) and avoid Perl as much as I can.
+Hi!
+My name is David Lukeš and I'm primarily a phonetician/linguist interested in programming and NLP applications, an avid fan of Linux and a beginning user of OS X. I like Python and [Clojure](http://www.leiningen.org) and would like to [learn me a Haskell for great good](http://learnyouahaskell.com); I find R useful (though convoluted on occasion) and avoid Perl as much as I can.